fvsamson/git-hash/README.md

 ### Recreating a `tree` object's hash

-Comprises one or multiple object entries.
+A `tree` object comprises one or multiple object entries.

 ToDo